top of page

 7. Grants can never be counted on as income in your budget.
 Most are competitive; some require matching funds (a percentage of the total project cost which you must have 'on hand' to apply).
 Grant funds, as well as conservation funding from the government, is taxable above a threshold amount; consult your tax attorney.
 Watch our newsletter and facebook pages for information on open grants.
 Commonly asked question: "Is there a grant for disabled veterans to buy farms?"
 No.

 Sustainable Agriculture Research & Education Farmer Grants have closed, but plan ahead for next round.
-Review the past guidelines.

 Download slides from Charles Lafferty on his SARE project including tips for applying here.

-You must be an established farmer--SARE uses the USDA definition of a 'farm', meaning you must have farm income, so this is not a grant for entering farmers or to start up a farm.
+You must be an established farmer--SARE uses the USDA definition of a 'farm', meaning you must have farm income,

 CJ Lafferty of Skyline Pastures, a PAVFN Board member, is a current recipient for a project on silvopastured pigs.
-See his youtube channel here.

 SPYT.JPG